sedona-cms/core/README.md

 ### The Visibility of Menu Items

-By default, all menu items shows on each page on site.
-This behavior may be change in the config file.
+By default, all menu items show on each page on site.
+This behavior may be changed in the config file.

-The visibility depends on a current vue route.
-All components have property [$route](https://router.vuejs.org/api/#the-route-object).
-Use the `$route` property in conditions you can change the visibility of menu items on site pages.
+The visibility depends on a current Vue route.
+All components have a property $route.
+Use the $route property in conditions you can change the visibility of menu items on-site pages.

-The `$route` properties that can be used in conditions:
+The $route properties that can be used in conditions:

 1. `name`
 2. `path`